iusztinpaul/energy-forecasting/README.md

 cd ./app-api
 cp .env.default .env
 ```
-**NOTE:** If you set all the names as explain in this README, you shouldn't change anything else.
+**NOTE:** You shouldn't change anything else if you respect all the naming conventions suggested in this README.

 That is it!

-Go back to the root directory of your `energy-forecasting` project and run the following docker command which will build and run all the docker containers of the web app:
+Go back to the root directory of your `energy-forecasting` project and run the following docker command, which will build and run all the docker containers of the web app:
 ```shell
 docker compose -f deploy/app-docker-compose.yml --project-directory . up --build
 ```

-If you want to run it in development mode run the following command:
+If you want to run it in development mode, run the following command:
 ```shell
 docker compose -f deploy/app-docker-compose.yml -f deploy/app-docker-compose.local.yml --project-directory . up --build
 ```